 If properly cared for, implant-supported dentures can last for several years.
 The exact lifespan of implant-supported dentures is hard to say because there are three pieces you need to consider.
 The dental implants last the longest and can last up to 20 years, although most last for about 10-15 years.
 The denture piece, however, only lasts for about 8 years.
 Finally, with a bar-retained denture, attachments will need to be replaced every 6 months to a year.
 However, replacing the denture and attachment pieces are relatively easy.

 Are you interested in seeing what implant-supported dentures can offer you?
-For the best cosmetic dentist in Wall, NJ, schedule a consultation with Dr. Anthony Mancino of Comprehensive Dentistry today!
+For the best cosmetic dentist in Wall, NJ, schedule a consultation with Dr. AJ Mancino of Comprehensive Dentistry today!
 Comprehensive Dentistry is also proud to serve residents in Monmouth and Ocean Counties.

 Having a great smile is highly important to many people.
 So important that a recent study found that about 48% of Facebook users removed themselves from tagged photos because they did not like their smile.
 In general, most people consider themselves and others to be more attractive when they are smiling.